AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/mage-store-data.md

 ---
-title: How Magento Stores Data
+title: Storing Data
-zendesk_id: 360016731051
+description: Learn how data is generated, what exactly causes a new row to be inserted into one of the Core Magento Tables, and how are actions such as making a purchase or creating an account recorded into the Magento database.
 ---
+# Storing Data

-The Magento Commerce platform records and organizes a wide variety of valuable commerce data across hundreds of tables.
+The Commerce platform records and organizes a wide variety of valuable commerce data across hundreds of tables.
 In this topic, you will learn how that data is generated, what exactly causes a new row to be inserted into one of the [Core Magento Tables](../data-warehouse-mgr/common-mage-tables.md), and how are actions such as making a purchase or creating an account recorded into the Magento database.
 To explain these concepts, refer to the following example:

 _Clothes4U_ is a clothing retailer with both an online, and a brick and mortar presence.
 It uses Magento Community Edition behind its website to gather and organize data.